Graviola is promoted as an alternative cancer treatment. There is not enough reliable evidence that graviola works as a treatment for cancer.

 People use graviola pulp in juices, smoothies and ice cream.

 People in Africa and South America use the bark, leaves, root, and fruits of the graviola tree.
 They treat infections with viruses or parasites, rheumatism, arthritis, depression, and sickness.
 We know from research that some graviola extracts can help to treat these conditions.

 In laboratory studies, graviola extracts can kill some types of liver and breast cancer cells.
 These cells are resistant to some chemotherapy drugs.
 A more recent study showed that graviola pulp extract has an effect on prostate cancer cells in mice.
 But there have not been any studies in humans.
 So we don't know whether it can work as a cancer treatment or not.

 Many sites on the internet advertise and promote graviola capsules as a cancer cure.
 But reputable scientific cancer organisations do not support them.

 Graviola comes in the form of fruit powder, leaf or stem powder, and pulp extract.

 We don’t know much about how graviola affects the body.
 But some chemicals in graviola concern scientists.
-It may cause nerve changes and movement disorders when taken in large amounts.
+It may cause nerve changes and movement disorders.

 The nerve changes may cause symptoms like Parkinson's disease.
 Laboratory research has found that some substances in graviola can cause nerve damage.
 It crosses into the brain from the bloodstream.